rishdor/movie-reviews/README.md

 ## Project Structure

-- **Main Branch**: Contains the server-side code implemented in PHP using the Laravel framework.
+- **Server Branch**: Contains the server-side code implemented in PHP using the Laravel framework.
 - **Client Branch**: Contains the client-side code with HTML, CSS, and JavaScript (ES6 modules).

 ## Features